Leading businesses all across the globe are beginning to understand the significance of responsive web applications.

 They know how this will help them attract more and more new users.

-Thereâs a need for enterprise architects to understand that there exists a continuum of applications that ranges from basic web pages to custom-made native applications for various smart devices – and responsive apps are a part of that continuum.
+There’s a need for enterprise architects to understand that it exists.
+This ranges from basic web pages to custom-made native applications for various smart devices.
+Furthermore, responsive apps are a part of that continuum.

 Table of Contents